sagecodes/intro-to-sql/README.md

 - How is it structured?
 - What does it represent?

-### CHALLENGE: (5 minutes)
+### CHALLENGE:

 - Lets explore the tables that we have before we begin to query them.
 On the right side, you can find all the tables that you have access to.
-With a partner, take a look at the information that we have access to in these tables!
+Take a look at the information that we have access to in these tables!

-### Lecture Continued
+### Basic Querying

 Lets do some different types querying to figure this out!

 Lets take a look at all the categories of products we have

+This is a basic query.
+We're telling it it Select all elements from the table Categories.

 `SELECT * FROM Categories;`

 Lets see how many customers we have?

+we can use the `COUNT()` function built in to SQL.
+This will count all the records in the Customers Table.

 `SELECT COUNT(*) FROM Customers;`